inomera/telco-commons-kafka/README.md

 /*
 NONE : no retry.
-RETRY_FROM_BROKER : do not ack/commit message to broker! re-start consumer, consumer polls message from broker again. default retryCount val is 3.
+RETRY_FROM_BROKER : do not ack/commit message to broker! re-start consumer, consumer polls message from broker again.
 RETRY_IN_MEMORY_TASK : commit/ack message to broker, retry in consumer local queue. default retryCount val is 3.
  */
 enum RETRY {